-Larry Abbot, speaker in the radio horror shows of Manhattan Mystery Theater wants to marry.
-For the marriage he takes his fiancée home to the castle where he grew up among his eccentric relatives.
-His uncle decides that he needs to be cured from a neurotic speech defect and exaggerated bursts of fear: he gives him a shock therapy with palace ghosts.
+Larry Abbot, speaker in the radio horror shows of Manhattan Mystery Theater, wants to marry.
+For the marriage, he takes his fiancée home to the castle where he grew up, among his eccentric relatives.
+His uncle decides that he needs to be cured from a neurotic speech defect and exaggerated bursts of fear: he gives him shock therapy with palace ghosts.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>